 TACOMA DOME INFORMATION

-NEW bag restrictions beginning in February 2016: Bags, including handbags/purses, may not be larger than 13 5/8” x 15 1/4”.
+Bag restrictions: Bags, including handbags/purses, may not be larger than 13 5/8” x 15 1/4”.
 Backpacks are prohibited and all bags, regardless of size, are subject to search.
-All fans will be wanded.
+All fans must pass through a magnetometer or be wanded.

 Lodging and other area information is posted at www.tacomasports.org/default.view.